 We get this from Romans 12:1.

-Offering our bodies means to present the totality of our life and activities to Him.
-Our bodies live out who we are inside.
-Paul says this is our reasonable act of worship.
-What he means is “Duh!
-It’s the only logical response considering all that God has done for you!”
-This is that teachable moment when you decide to be more than just a believer.
-It is saying to Jesus, “I choose to be your disciple from this point forward.“ That doesn’t mean you’ll always be 100% a disciple every day, but you have made a life decision to pursue this.
-Maybe you have been a believer since childhood but reached a point in your life when you decided to be more than a believer (that was my experience).
+Being a disciple is a big step.
+It is a commitment.
+It is saying to Jesus, “I choose to be your disciple today, tomorrow, and the rest of my life.”
+That doesn’t mean you’ll always be 100% a disciple every day, but you have made a life decision to pursue this.
+Maybe you have been a believer since childhood but reached a point in your life when you decided to be more than a believer.
+That was my experience at the age of 19.
 Or, perhaps you didn’t believe in Christ until adulthood and jumped right into being His disciple.

-We get this from Romans 12:2.
+I call that approaching life God’s way.
+We get the how to do this from Romans 12:2.

-“Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
+“Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 (Romans 12:2)

-Renewing means pushing the conforming influences away and replacing them with spiritual input from God’s Word, prayer, and friendship with Christians who love God.
-What about you?
+Let’s ask some questions to do this.
 Have you recognized the conforming influences on you yet?
 Are you putting them away from you?
 Are you replacing them with God’s Word, time in prayer, and friendships with Christians who love God?

 “People pay attention to what they deem important.
 And many Christians invest more of their mental energy in cultural literacy than in biblical literacy.”
 (George Barna, Dallas Morning News, Saturday, Dec.
 2, 2006.)

-Now, we need to know our world to have an influence on it.
+Now, we need to know our world to have influence on it.
 But, the balance of effort is to be on the biblical side.
 When has the latest textbook on political thought transformed anyone’s life?
 Or, 10 best tummy-flattening exercises?
 So, I ask the question of you as I have already done of me, “Where is your mental energy going?”

 This leads me to the last dare, also from Romans 12:2:

 “Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 (Romans 12:2 NIV)

-I like the way theBible Knowledge Commentary puts this…
+I like the way theBible Knowledge Commentary puts this.

 “As a Christian is transformed in (her) mind and is made more like Christ, (s)he comes to approve and desire God’s will, not (her) own will for her life.
 Then (s)he discovers that God’s will is what is good for her, and that it pleases God, and is complete in every way.
 It is all (s)he needs.”
 (Bible Knowledge Commentary New Testament,page 488)

 #2.
-Character gets changed
+Character gets changed.